Publish a Data Note in All Life

 Publishing a data note in All Life allows you to:

-- Maximize the visibility of your research data by being transparent about how and why your research data was created and where it is stored.
+- Maximize the potential of your research data by being transparent about how and why your research data was created and where it is stored.

 - Gain appropriate credit for your research data with a citable, peer-reviewed publication.

-- Foster new collaborations across disciplines by helping others to find, use and reproduce your dataset
+- Foster new collaborations across disciplines by helping others to find, use and reproduce your datasets.

-- Comply with funder mandates for open data by supporting FAIR data principles, if this is required by your funder, institution, or employer.
+- Support FAIR data principles and comply with funder mandates for open data if this is required by your funder, institution, or employer.

 Before you submit your research, please read and adhere to our our Instructions for Authors.